-6.1 Ion-Sampler
+A. Ion-Sampler

-The ion-sampler tool uses a modular design that accepts plug-ins for new peer-to-peer systems.6 As long as the peerto-peer system allows querying peers for a list of their neighbors, a plug-in can be written.
+The ion-sampler tool uses a modular design that accepts plug-ins for new peer-to-peer systems.6 A plug-in can be written for any peer-to-peer system that allows querying a peer for a list of its neighbors.
 The ion-sampler tool hands IP-address:port pairs to the plug-in, which later returns a list of neighbors or signals that a timeout occurred.
 The ion-sampler tool is responsible for managing the walks.
 It outputs the samples to standard output, where they may be easily read by another tool that collects the actual measurements.
 For example, ion-sampler could be used with existing measurement tools for measuring bandwidth to estimate the distribution of access link bandwidth in a peer-to-peer system.
 Listing 1 shows an example of using ion-sampler to sample peers from Gnutella.

-6.2 Empirical Validation
+B. Empirical Validation